2 Eggs Is Not Enough Protein for Breakfast—Here’s What To Add, According to RDs

 Protein for breakfast: How much do you actually need?

-Risetto says that protein intake recommendations should be based on an individual’s size, fitness level, age, and goals—but generally speaking, roughly 25-40 grams is a good place to start for breakfast.
-Horton also notes that there is a fair amount of research showing that eating around 30 grams of protein at each meal helps maintain muscle and a healthy weight.
+Risetto says that protein intake recommendations should be based on an individual’s size, fitness level, age, and goals—but generally speaking, roughly 25 to 40 grams is a good place to start for breakfast.
+And although that may sound like a lot, Horton notes that there is a fair amount of research showing that eating around 30 grams of protein at each meal helps maintain muscle and a healthy weight.

 “Eating two eggs each morning only offers you around 12 grams of protein,” says Horton.
 “To meet that 30-gram threshold, you’ll need to step up the egg intake or layer in other protein sources.”